 Students are to be in their assigned location prior to the beginning of the period or they are considered tardy.
 Students who are late to class will not be admitted into their classroom and will be sent to show their ID and receive a tardy pass.
 Students are not to be in the halls without a pass during class periods.
-Students who arrive at school late shall report directly to the Attendance Office.
 Tardiness is unacceptable behavior and will be treated as such.
 Discipline interventions will be assigned for tardiness and a parent conference may be requested.
 Tardies will be tracked cumulatively.
-Students need to serve their consequence "on or by" the date listed on the generated ticket.
-All tardies to school will be unauthorized with the exception of those involving serious problems.
-Oversleeping, family errands, babysitting, missing the bus and car trouble are not considered acceptable as AUTHORIZED reasons for being tardy to school.
-These tardies are still UNAUTHORIZED even if the parents call to verify tardiness.
-HERO (tardy pass system) will be reset after each quarter.
+The tracking system will be reset mid semester and at the end of each semester, to give students a "fresh" start and a chance to remediate their behavior.
+Students need to serve their consequence "on or by" the date listed on the generated ticket from the tardy system.

+All tardies to school will be truant with the exception of those involving serious issues.
+Oversleeping, family errands, babysitting, missing the bus and car trouble are not considered acceptable reasons for being tardy.
+These tardies are truant even if the parents call to verify tardiness.
+Any student that is more than 10 minutes late to a class will be marked truant.